tarik-besic/LibraryManagementSystem/README.md

 Fullstack web app

 This project is a Library Management System which could be used in a High School.

+Halfway done with the project..
-It is not finished, I need to make 4-5 additional functionalities on frontend and few more api routes on backend.
+I need to make 4-5 additional functionalities on frontend and few more api routes on backend.

 ## Technologies used:
 -NodeJs/Express for backend

--Jquery for api calls
+-Jquery for api calls - front end

 -MongoDB for Database